Congress for Progressive Change

-The Congress for Progressive Change (CPC) was a political party founded in Nigeria in 2009 in preparation for the April 2011 elections.
+The Congress for Progressive Change (CPC) was a political party founded in Nigeria in 2009.

-It was the 63rd political party to be founded in the country.

 In February 2013, the party merged with the Action Congress of Nigeria, the All Nigeria Peoples Party, and a faction of the All Progressives Grand Alliance to form the All Progressives Congress.

 Foundation

 The Congress for Progressive Change originated in The Buhari Organization (TBO) formed in 2006 by General Muhammadu Buhari, a former military ruler of Nigeria, and his associates.

 The first National Chairman was Kano Central senator Rufai Hanga.
 After the All Nigeria Peoples Party (ANPP) nominated Buhari as its 2007 presidential candidate, TBO worked with the ANPP in the election campaign, but there was friction between the two groups.
-Following the April 2007 elections, in which President Umaru Yar'adua was elected, Buhari instituted a court appeal against the result.
+Following the April 2007 elections in which President Umaru Yar'adua was elected, Buhari instituted a court appeal against the result.
 The ANPP decided to join Yar'Adua in his government of national unity, and attempted to persuade Buhari to withdraw the suit, indicating lack of full support for Buhari in the ANPP.
 Buhari decided that he needed a new platform to support his political ambitions.

 The Congress for Progressive Change filed an application to register with the Independent National Electoral Commission (INEC) on 26 March 2009, and received official approval and registration on 28 December 2009.
 The majority of its initial members were formerly members of the All Nigeria People's Party (ANPP).
 Buhari formally left the ANPP and joined the CPC in March 2010.

 He said that he had supported foundation of the CPC "as a solution to the debilitating, ethical and ideological conflicts in my former party the ANPP".
 In January 2011, a former Information Minister, Prince Tony Momoh, became the National Chairman of the party.
 The National Secretary of the party was Engineer Buba Galadima, a founding member.
 Rufai Hanga, the former chairman and now an aspirant for governor of Kano State, was present at the meeting where Momoh was selected.